ets-berkeley-edu/cloud-lrs/README.md

 http://localhost/privacydashboard
 ```

-## Learning Statements in xAPI format.
+## Learning Statements (currently in xAPI format).
-The LRS use Basic authentication and accepts Learning statements using POST and PUT method.
+The LRS uses Basic authentication and accepts Learning statements using POST and PUT method.

 ```
 http://localhost/api/statements
 ```
-The statements are validated using https://github.com/nicolaasmatthijs/xapi-validator before incorporating into the LRS.
+The xAPI statements are validated using https://github.com/nicolaasmatthijs/xapi-validator before incorporating into the LRS.